Matthew-Maclean/japari-librarian/README.md

 It will respond (if it can parse the friend, and find the page) with a library link, and an image if it can find one.

+## How to use it

+Japari Librarian runs on a loop, checking reddit and processing/responding to messages every interval.
+It logs to stdout, and optionally logs redirects "info" and below level log messages to a log file.
+Start it like this:

+    japari-librarian -i<Interval> [-f<LogFile>]

+For example, to loop once a minute, and log to a file called `log.txt`:

+    japari-librarian -i 60 -f log.txt

+Or to loop once every 30 seconds, and log everything to stdout:

+    japari-librarian -i 30

 ---

 ## FAQ